CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 title: 'The Fourth Developer'
 ---

 In our software development process we want more value: more useful software delivered.
-The first technique we reach for to try to do this is to add more developers to the team.
+The first technique we tend to reach for is to add more developers to the team.
 How well does this work?

 To assess this, let's assume the following project setup: